fgnt/meeteval/doc/algorithms.md

 For these cases the implementation is trivial and left out here for brevity.
 The implementations in MeetEval treat these cases correctly.

+Note that the code in this file requires at least Python version 3.11.

 ## Levenshtein Distance

 > [!NOTE]